technoyoda/technoyoda.github.io/_posts/2025-08-06-ai-is-the-user.md

 ## Challenge: Software Operations

 Software operations is the most communal part of sofware development.
 While most of programming happens in a persons head, software operations happens in public.
 Operating code involves so many facets, like: version control, release cycles, QA/Testing, debugging, patching etc. All software build today is operated and built by humans for other humans.
 This means all the esotric build system, release/versioning patterns and even the processes to operationalize a piece of software.
 This is where all the chaos begins with AI.
-Even if the model could currently fit everything in it's context,

-`TODO: Add connective tissue? `
+Current day models are getting very good at writing code (and [math](https://deepmind.google/discover/blog/advanced-version-of-gemini-with-deep-think-officially-achieves-gold-medal-standard-at-the-international-mathematical-olympiad/)) but operations is a totally different game.
+If writing code is chess, then operating software is 4d-chess.
+In large part a lot of operations comes down to : debugging / configuring / monitoring and shipping software.
+Obviously there is more but majority of the things that happen for this function can be bucketed under these categories.
+Each category is worth it's own rabbithole but to keep the essay concise, I will only dive into a few.

-### Debugging under partial visibility
+### Debugging under partial observability

-Not all bugs are exposed in a controlled environment.
-Users run software in the most esoteric ways and especially on infrastructure/settings that you have no control of.
-`TODO: Explain why? `
+Not all bugs are exposed in a controlled environment where the bug is easy to reproduce.
+Such bugs are the easiest low hanging fruit bugs for AI models to solve.
+Most non trival bugs are the ones that are very hard to reproduce, happening under really rare conditions.
+These bugs have massive impact on the operations of a software and generally require the most amount of time to debug.
+These bugs surface all forms of red-herrings which need to be sidestepped to actually reach a real solution.

+When bugs are discovered, its also not trivial to reproduce so many of them (except for when they )

-### Distributed Systems
+#### Distributed Systems

 When you work on large enough systems that have and insane number of moving parts, it starts becoming more and more complicated for arbitrary autonomous systems to start debugging what went wrong. `TODO: Explain why? `

 ### Monitoring and Tail Events

+_Personal opinion:_ Monitoring and alerting are the most challenging parts of operating software (especially as systems scale).
+This part of software operations is largely a human endeavor since its evolution happens reactively rather than proactively.
+While some monitoring is built proactively for new features, most monitoring evolves reactively as unexpected issues reveal gaps in our observability.

-What happens when your monitoring solution goes down?
-Even if AI's figured out things for me the "who's watching the watcher problem" just never ceases to go away. `TODO: Explain why?`
+A large part of software operations depends on monitoring systems behaving correctly, as this enables developers to make informed decisions about when and how to intervene with patches or fixes.
+But what happens when your monitoring solution goes down?
+The perpertual problem of "who's watching the watcher problem" just never ceases to go away.
+This means that AI systems trying to

 ### Configurational Complexity

 There is a very important distinction between configurations and settings.

 > In software, "settings" generally refer to individual options that can be adjusted to modify an application's behavior, while configurations are collections of settings that define the overall setup and structure of a system or application.
-Settings are usually user-facing and changeable, while configurations can be more fundamental and might involve system-level setups.
+Settings are usually user-facing and changeable, where as configurations can be more fundamental involving even actions taken by users in the real-world.
 Settings are adjusted at runtime.
-Configurations are done during setup and vastly alter the behavior of the software at runtime.
+Configurations are mostly done during setup and can vastly alter the behavior of the software at runtime.

 As a system becomes more and more configurable, it inherantly starts off a [configuration complexity clock](https://mikehadlow.blogspot.com/2012/05/configuration-complexity-clock.html).
 Having tons of configurations come at a tradeoff with cognitive load.
-Your can make something infinitely parameterizable but that just means the operator needs to fully aware impact of each parameter.
-The larger the configrations grow, the more likely it is to end up in a combinatorial explosion where each combination cannot be fully tested because of various reasons like:
+You can make something infinitely parameterizable but that just means the operator needs to fully aware impact of each parameter.
+The larger the configrations grow, the more likely it is to end up in a combinatorial explosion ($O(2^n)$) where each combination cannot be fully tested because of various reasons like:

-- Time to test is super high
+- Time to verify is impractical
 - certain configurations require special access to special objects/services that are non trivial to setup
-- certains configurations may need a
+- certains configurations may need specific constraints to be in place in order to work.

+Certain systems inherently require a lot of configurations to setup.
+But it also means that models operating and building these systems need to be able to foresee the impacts and effects of setting different combinations of configurations.
+Couple the configurational explosion with an evolving codebase and you land on an extreamely computationally expensive problem where the models need the forsight to predict the effects different configurations might have in the real world functioning of an application.

 ## Challenge: Version Control